p4lang/p4c/backends/ebpf/psa/README.md

 **Note:** As of April 2022, support for value_set in `psabpf-ctl` CLI/API is not implemented yet.
 As a workaround you can use the `bpftool` command.

+### Random

+The [Random](https://p4.org/p4-spec/docs/PSA.html#sec-random) extern is a mean to retrieve a pseudo-random number in a specified range within a P4 program.
+The PSA-eBPF compiler uses the `bpf_get_prandom_u32()` BPF helper to get a pseudo-random number.
+Each `read()` operation on the Random extern in a P4 program is translated into a call to the BPF helper.

 # Getting started

 ## Installation